mixxxdj/mixxx/source/chapters/user_interface.rst

    The waveform summary and waveform overview of the deck

-The waveform section of a deck allows you to visualize the audio changes that occur throughout the track, you can basically "see" your music.
+The waveform section of a deck allows you to visualize the audio changes that occur throughout the track, you can basically “see” your music.

 **Waveform summary**
   The big waveform summary shows the waveform envelope of the track near the